sdeoras/kv/README.md

 ```

 ## usage
-This package defines an interface and provides an implementation
+This package defines an interface and provides following implementations:
-using `boltdb` and an in-memory database.
+* boltdb
+* in-memory database
+* Google cloud data-store

 ### boltdb backend
 To create an instance of `kv` using `boltdb` as